barebox/barebox/Documentation/devicetree/bindings/barebox/barebox,state.rst

 * ``backend``: contains a phandle to the device/partition which holds the actual state data.
 * ``backend-type``: should be ``raw`` or ``dtb``.
+* additionally a state node must have an alias in the /aliases/ node pointing to it.

 Optional properties: